mrpandat/basic-react-node-docker-heroku/README.md

-# basic-react-node-app-heroku
+# Basic-react-node-app-heroku

-This is the simpliest Node + React + Heroku + Docker Application, with automatic CI / CD.
+This is the simpliest Node + React + Heroku + Docker Application, with automatic CI / CD on Github / Heroku.

 ## Secrets

 To enable Heroku and/or Dockerhub, you have to change the secrets in your github project.